 Key Differences Between EU MDR and Chinese Regulations

-It is mandatory for the equivalent device to be approved in China.
-A detailed description of the similarities and differences between the two products should be provided including, but not limited to, the qualitative and quantitative data, and verification and validation results.
+The equivalent device must be approved in China.
+One should provide a detailed description of the similarities and differences between the two products, including, but not limited to, the qualitative and quantitative data and verification and validation results.

-MDR guidelines state that in order to demonstrate equivalence, clinical, technical and biological characteristics shall be taken into consideration.
-The only relevant clinical data considered is the data obtained when the equivalent device is a CE-marked medical device, used in accordance with its intended purpose as documented in the IFU.
+MDR guidelines state that to demonstrate equivalence, clinical, technical, and biological characteristics shall be considered.
+Therefore, the only relevant clinical data is the data where the equivalent device is a CE-marked medical device used following its intended purpose as documented in the IFU.

-In China, however, there is no channel to update the CER standalone, as the clinical evaluation needs to be submitted as part of new registration or change registration.
-Thus, it is recommended that manufacturers/applicants write or update the CER with the submission.
+In China, however, there is no channel to update the CER standalone, as the clinical evaluation ought to submit as part of a new registration or change registration.
+Thus, it is put forward that manufacturers/applicants write or update the CER with the submission.

-Guiding principles on Literature Search and Screening describe the requirements of the search database, search means, search terms and the logical relationship of search terms, procedures and criteria of literature screening, and the output of literature search and screening results.
+Guiding principles on Literature Search and Screening describe the search database requirements, search terms, the logical relationship of search terms, the procedures and criteria of literature screening, and the output of literature search and screening results.

 Analysis & Evaluation

-The NMPA guidelines require that both a device under evaluation and an equivalent device be analyzed using pertinent data.
-Based on the analytical results of different data sets, the applicant should evaluate whether the device under evaluation could reach the expected performance in normal conditions of use, and whether the risks are acceptable when weighed against the expected benefits.
+The NMPA guidelines require analysis using pertinent data of both a device under evaluation and an equivalent device.
+Based on the analytical results of different data sets.
+The applicant should evaluate whether the device under evaluation passes the performance result in normal conditions of use; or whether the risks are acceptable when weighed against the expected benefits.

-The goal of the analysis as per EU MDR is to collectively demonstrate compliance with each of the general safety and performance requirements pertaining to the clinical performance and clinical safety of the device, when the device is used according to its intended purpose.
+The goal of the analysis, as per EU MDR, is to collectively demonstrate compliance with each of the general safety and performance requirements about the device’s clinical performance and clinical safety when the device is used according to its intended purpose.

 Our Thoughts on China’s Clinical Evaluation Process for Medical Devices

 So far, the industry has attempted to use the EU guidance with slight alterations for CER submissions in China.
 Ostensibly, requirements in the MDR and NMPA guidelines look similar.
 But Chinese authorities decide to reject CERs for China, written using EU guidance.
 Therefore, proper Care to add the necessary NMPA requirements, converting and submitting existing EU CERs for NMPA is a must.

-Thus, a holistic approach to clinical evaluation, which considers the specific requirements outlined above, while learning from international experience, will help ease entry into the Chinese market for aspiring applicants.
+Thus, a holistic approach to clinical evaluation considers the specific requirements outlined above.
+In addition, learning from international experience will help ease entry into the Chinese market for aspiring applicants.